Variations on Ramsey numbers and minimum numbers of monochromatic triangles in line $2$-colorings of configurations: Preliminary definitions and examples

 \subsection{Ramsey theory}

-The \textit{Ramsey number} $R(m,n)$ is defined to be the least number of vertices $n$ to guarantee that a red-blue colored ($2$-colored) complete graph on $n$ vertices contains a complete blue subgraph on $m$ vertices or a complete red subgraph on $n$ vertices.
+The \textit{Ramsey number} $r(G_1,G_2)$ is defined to be the least number of vertices $p$ to guarantee that a red-blue colored ($2$-colored) complete graph on $p$ vertices contains a red subgraph isomorphic to $G_1$ or a complete blue subgraph isomorphic to $G_2$.

-We define the \textit{multiple Ramsey numbers} \cite{burr1975ramsey} as $R(m_k,n_l)$ being the least number of vertices $n$ to guarantee that a red-blue colored ($2$-colored) complete graph on $n$ vertices contains $k$ disjoint complete blue subgraphs on $m$ vertices or $l$ disjoint complete red subgraphs on $n$ vertices.
+We then define the \textit{multiple Ramsey numbers} \cite{burr1975ramsey} as $r(kG_1,nG_2)$ being the least number of vertices $p$ to guarantee that a red-blue colored ($2$-colored) complete graph on $p$ vertices contains $k$ disjoint red subgraphs isomorphic to $G_1$ or $l$ disjoint blue subgraphs isomorphic to $G_2$.
+Here $kG_1$ represents $k$ disjoint copies of $G_1$.